neuroailab/CuriousSamplePlanner/README.md

 	</div>
 </div>

-Currently, there are two approaches to problems of this sort: planning and reinforcement learning.
+Currently, there are three approaches to problems of this sort: geometric motion planning, task and motion planning, and reinforcement learning.
 Unfortunately, these methods have problems that make them unusable for complex physical tasks that we were looking to solve with a flexible, multi-purpose algorithm.

+### Reinforcement Learning Restrictions

+Our first attempt might be trying to use reinforcement learning on action primitives such as joint torques where a reward of 1 is given for having stacked the blocks or built the ramp and 0 otherwise.
+Unfortunately, the randomly initialized reinforcement learning policy would lead the arm to randomly explore its configuration space and likely never even pick up a single block.

+### Geometric Motion Planning Restrictions

+Now let's say we were to try geometric motion planning, which effectively explores the entire configuration space of primitives.
+The configuration space, in this case, includes dimensions for the rotation and position of each of the objects in addition to the robotic joint configurations.
+Such a large dimensional continuous configuration space is impossible to search exhaustively.

+### Task and Motion Planning Restrictions

+Finally, let's say we wanted to use task and motion planning for such a problem.
+While task and motion planning solves problems similar to this in constrained geometric settings, how would you configure the logical predicates necessary for describing the effect of dropping a plank on a tower of blocks or rolling a ball down a ramp?

 <img src="./figs/problems.png" alt="Problems" style="width:100%">

 To avoid these problems, we combine the strengths of deep reinforcement learning and task and motion planning to create an algorithm that can flexibly and efficiently find solutions to long-range planning problems through curious exploration.

 First, we will take a look at some of the types of problems we are trying to solve.

 # Long-Range Planning Tasks